ROCm/hipSPARSE/.github/CONTRIBUTING.md

 *
 * ************************************************************************ */
 ```
 and adjust the date to the current year.
-When simply modifying a file, the date should automatically be updated when using the pre-commit script.
+When simply modifying a file, the date should automatically be updated pre-commit as long as the githook has been installed (./.githooks/install).

 2. When adding a new routine, please make sure you are also adding appropriate testing code.
 These new unit tests should integrate within the existing [googletest framework](https://github.com/google/googletest/blob/master/googletest/docs/primer.md).
 This typically involves adding the following files: